 Required Materials: Textbook: Organic Chemistry, Wade, L.G., Jr., 7th ed., Prentice Hall, 2010.
 ISBN 978-032-159-2316

 Optional: - Study Guide and Solutions Manual, Wade & Simek, 7th ed.
-ISBN 978-032-159-8714

-- Molecular Model kit
+ISBN 978-032-159-8714 - Molecular Model kit

 Method of instruction: Lecture and discussion.
 Lectures may be supplemented with classroom discussion, use of molecular models, use of multimedia, and/or use of computer based materials as well as individual and/or group problem solving.
 Suggested problems will be given from the textbook.

-Grading: Semester grades will be determined by the following criteria: three (3) unit exams (~100 pts. each) and one cumulative final exam (~200 points).
+Grading: Semester grades will be determined by the following criteria:

+The best two (2) out of three (3) in-class unit exams at ~100 points each and a comprehensive final exam at ~200 points.
 See course/exam schedule.
 There are no early and no make-up exams.
-For a single missed unit exam the final exam will count 50% more.
+For a single missed unit exam, that unit exam score will be dropped.
 For a second and third missed unit exam, the score entered will be zero.
 The student must have a valid and verifiable reason for missing the final exam, such as a serious illness requiring hospitalization, and so forth.
 Oversleeping, not knowing the date and time of the final exam or not being prepared and so forth, are not valid reasons.
 If a verifiable and valid reason cannot be provided a zero score for the final exam will be recorded.
-Students must bring their Loyola I.D to each exam.
+Students must bring their Loyola I.D. to each exam.
 Students are not allowed to leave during exams.
 If you leave, you must turn in your exam and you will be considered finished with the exam.
 Students cannot begin an exam and decide not to complete it.
 Students must turn in all exam materials when finished.
-Exams cannot be taken from lecture: see Academic Integrity Violations.
+Exams cannot be taken from the classroom: see Academic Integrity Violations.
+For discussions there will be a handout to be completed and turned in often at the end of the discussion period.
+Each weekly discussion handout will have a maximum value of 1 point, which will essentially be "free" points to be added to the student's point total earned from the associated unit exam.

-Final course grade: Grading will be based on a curve: The mean, standard deviation and quartiles will be given and utilized for assigning grades.
+Final course grade: Grading will be based on a curve established from each exam: The mean and standard deviation will be given and utilized for assigning grades.